What is Life Coaching?

 What are the benefits?

-- the creation of wider options and choice in where you want to be in life
+- Creation of wider options and choice in where you want to be in life

 What will the sessions be like?